APPLICATION ASSISTANCE FOR SNAP

 Learn more about SNAP from DSHS’s website here.

-How do I apply for SNAP Basic Food?
+How do I get help applying for SNAP Basic Food?

-• If you feel you don’t need assistance, you can submit the application yourself online here.
+If you feel you don’t need assistance, you can submit a SNAP application yourself online here.

-• Go in person at the local DSHS Community Service Office.
-Find a CSO nearest you here.
+You may also go in person to your local DSHS Community Service Office.
+Find a Community Service Office nearest to you here.

 Not sure if you qualify?